-I’ve got a great new free sewing pattern for you today: A Simple Raglan Shirt Pattern for girls.
+I’ve got a great new free sewing pattern for you today: A Simple Raglan T-Shirt Pattern for girls.
 This free pattern and tutorial is available for download in sizes 2 to 14 and will guide you through the steps of how to sew a raglan shirt.

 This Simple Raglan Shirt is a great pattern staple to have in your pattern stash.

-This Raglan pattern is very, very similar to my sequined tunic top that I shared a few years back, but this version comes in several additional sizes and doesn’t have a cuffed bottom or sleeves.
+This raglan pattern is very, very similar to the sequined tunic top that I shared a few years back, but this version comes in several additional sizes and doesn’t have a cuffed bottom or sleeves.

 I realize we are now a week past Halloween, but I did start this project well in advance!
 Every time I think a pattern will be quick and easy, that’s a sure sign it won’t be, lol.